Sønr vs CB Insights vs the ‘other ones’

 Put yourself in Daniel Schreiber’s shoes – you’ve a business which is smashing its numbers, receiving huge consumer adoption and advocacy, and has barely scratched the opportunity in front of you.
 And, by now, you’ve got an army of shareholders – staff and investors – who are absolutely loaded…on paper.
 But the problem is, it’s only on paper.

-The way to realise that wealth is, of course, to float.
+The way to realize that wealth is, of course, to float.

 And yet right now we’ve a hugely unforgiving, volatile set of public markets, never more so since the WeF*ckUp.
 And if you’ve got Softbank as a primary investor, that sadly doesn’t help either.